-LAVTA's FY18 Budget was \$18,365,924 which was 6.02% higher than FY16.
-For the seventh consecutive year, no fare increases were implemented.
+LAVTA's FY19 Budget was \$20,573,995 which was 12.02% higher than FY18.
+Fare adjustments were implemented on Senior and Disabled monthly passes, and on Dial A Ride.
+Additionally, the authority implemented a new youth fare available on the Clipper Card.
 LAVTA was also able to comply with the Board's policy to maintain reserves equivalent to 3-6 months of operating costs.

 In August 2016, a major service redesign was implemented following the Wheels Forward/Comprehensive Operational Analysis.
-In FY18, LAVTA staff continued to monitor the routes post-implementation and have made minor schedule adjustments to better connect the routes with one another, as well as with BART.
-On-Time performance during FY18 was 86.0%, up from 83.3% in FY17.
-Total ridership for FY18 was over 1.6 million, a 7.2% increase from the previous 12 month period.
+In FY19, LAVTA staff continued to monitor the routes post-implementation and have made minor schedule adjustments to better connect the routes with one another, as well as with BART.
+Additionally, LAVTA saw a significant increase in ridership to and from Dublin High School which required service adjustments.
+On-Time performance during FY19 was 84%, down from 85% in FY18.
+Total ridership for FY19 was over 1.6 million, a .8% increase from the previous 12 month period.